JimLynchCodes/Titanium-Lambda/README.md

 In order to do a full end to end test we'd want to call the lambda function witg input similar to a real invocation (either from a REST call, scheduled event, or some other trigger).
 In this example I'm using the supertest library too hoook into the express middleware and send fake calls to it as if they were real REST requests.
 When these are working properly it can givena rwql sense of confidence that the lambda function is working properly from start to finish.

+## BDD Tests
+Feature file

 ## Performance Tests

 When it comes to aws lambda functions, you can quantitatively measure the performane of every execution with two numbers: __memory used__ and __duration of function execution__.
 Measuring the performance of aws lambda functions is actually very easy since every execution of your aws lambda function will output these numbers in the cloudwatch logs (and in the aws lambda console if invoking the function from there).

+## Amazon X-ray Performance Analysis
+With each executive of a lambda function you get the total number of milliseconds for which you were billed, but there's no insight into what what going on during that time.
+Amazon X-ray is a neat service that shows a visual timeline of what's happening during you function execution so you can we how much time the nodejs engine took to start up, how much time each of your functions take to complete, etc. Note that this protect is not currently at up to use aws x-ray, but it would take only a few lives if cute to add it.